 When you have missing or extracted teeth, restoring dental function can be as easy as getting a bridge.
 Roughly 6.4% of Canadians between 20 and 79 reported having no teeth of their own, but far more people are missing one or more teeth.
 As one of the main ways to “fill in the gaps” in dentistry, bridges are a trusted option vs implants.

-Who Can Benefit from Dental Bridges?
+Who Can Benefit from a Tooth Supported Bridge?

-Anyone with missing teeth may be a good candidate for a bridge.
+Anyone with missing dentition may be a good candidate for a bridge.
 The key thing that the dentist will look for when determining if a bridge is a good choice is whether you have healthy teeth that can support the bridge.
 If your dentist finds that a dental bridge isn’t an option for you, implants or dentures may be recommended.
-The bridge is cemented in place and requires crowns be placed on either side of the missing tooth, which act a support for the bridge.
+The bridge is cemented in place and requires crowns be placed on either side of the missing tooth, which acts as a support for the bridge.